Json2003/trading-bot/RESOLUTION_SUMMARY.md

-# Trading Bot - Issue Resolution Summary
+# Splitstar Operations Console - Issue Resolution Summary

 ## Overview
-This document summarizes the resolution of the "Cannot GET /" error in the Electron app and the implementation of comprehensive backtesting functionality.
+This document summarizes the resolution of the "Cannot GET /" error in the Splitstar Operations Console Electron app and the implementation of comprehensive backtesting functionality.

 ## Issues Resolved